infn-datacloud/orchestrator-dashboard/README.md

 | LDAP_BIND_USER | | no |
 | LDAP_BIND_PASSWORD | | no |

+Ldap variables are mandatory to run services like Sync&Share.

 ### `vault-config.json` values

 This variables are meant to be mandatory only if `FEATURE_VAULT_INTEGRATION=yes`.